hendrik-scholz/iot-device-information/README.md

 ## Requirements

-In order to use iot-device-information you need ...

-* ... an installation of Node.js

-iot-device-information was developed with Node.js version: v10.15.1.
+In order to use iot-device-information you need an installation of Node.js. iot-device-information was developed with Node.js version v10.15.1.

 ## Features